Worldwide Locations:

 Taxation:

 JSCs are subject to corporate tax in Egypt.
-Shareholders are also taxed on dividends.
+Dividends distributed to shareholders may also be taxed, in line with prevailing tax regulations.

 Register a Company in Egypt